FAIRplus/the-fair-cookbook/content/recipes/introduction/priorization_matched.md

 - **Accessing via web-interface** - Here, the data is hosted by the data owner in a cloud system and the relevant data can be accessed using the web simply.
 - **Programmatic access** - Here, the data is made available via programmatic services such as REST API.
-This is mainly of interest to data handlers within the FAIR (URL_TO_INSERT_RECORD-ABBREV_5383 https://fairsharing.org/FAIRsharing.WWI10U)  expert team who can with few lines of programmatic code access the data.
+This is mainly of interest to data handlers within the FAIR (URL_TO_INSERT_RECORD-ABBREV_2575 https://fairsharing.org/FAIRsharing.WWI10U)  expert team who can with few lines of programmatic code access the data.
 - **No access** - Here, given the confidentiality and legal aspects involved in dealing with the data, certain data owners will be reluctant to provide access to the data.
 One such example in this case could be a potential lead compound in a pharmaceutical company.
 Here, the company would give no access to the data until they have patented the compound or given the compound to clinical trial.

-**In summary, project (URL_TO_INSERT_TERM_5384 https://fairsharing.org/search?recordType=project) s that FAIR (URL_TO_INSERT_RECORD-ABBREV_5385 https://fairsharing.org/FAIRsharing.WWI10U)  experts can get access to data should be at a higher priority than those that have limitations on data access.**
+**In summary, projects that FAIR (URL_TO_INSERT_RECORD-ABBREV_2576 https://fairsharing.org/FAIRsharing.WWI10U)  experts can get access to data should be at a higher priority than those that have limitations on data access.**

 ### 6. Prioritization based on presence of data champions

 **Data champions** can be defined as a group of people that have an expertise in dealing with certain processes, data, or pipeline.
-When dealing with specific processes or data types, it is beneficial if an expert who has experience in dealing with such processes or data already exists within the FAIR (URL_TO_INSERT_RECORD-ABBREV_5386 https://fairsharing.org/FAIRsharing.WWI10U)  expert team.
+When dealing with specific processes or data types, it is beneficial if an expert who has experience in dealing with such processes or data already exists within the FAIR (URL_TO_INSERT_RECORD-ABBREV_2577 https://fairsharing.org/FAIRsharing.WWI10U)  expert team.

-**Prioritization of project (URL_TO_INSERT_TERM_5387 https://fairsharing.org/search?recordType=project) s with consideration of expertise required in dealing with FAIRification tasks should be done.**
+**Prioritization of projects with consideration of expertise required in dealing with FAIRification tasks should be done.**
-Such project (URL_TO_INSERT_TERM_5388 https://fairsharing.org/search?recordType=project) s can then have a predetermined timeline involved, making the step-by-step approach for accomplishing a
-FAIR (URL_TO_INSERT_RECORD-ABBREV_5389 https://fairsharing.org/FAIRsharing.WWI10U)  process or data comparatively easy.
+Such projects can then have a predetermined timeline involved, making the step-by-step approach for accomplishing a FAIR (URL_TO_INSERT_RECORD-ABBREV_2578 https://fairsharing.org/FAIRsharing.WWI10U)  process or data comparatively easy.

 ### 7. Prioritization based on data types

-Each project (URL_TO_INSERT_TERM_5390 https://fairsharing.org/search?recordType=project)  may produce a range of data that may be available in a number of different format (URL_TO_INSERT_TERM_5391 https://fairsharing.org/search?recordType=model_and_format) s.
+Each project may produce a range of data that may be available in a number of different formats.
-For instance, sequencing data can be in distributed in *FASTQ* format (URL_TO_INSERT_TERM_5392 https://fairsharing.org/search?recordType=model_and_format)  while associated metadata be described using
-*INSDC SRA (URL_TO_INSERT_RECORD-ABBREV_5396 https://fairsharing.org/FAIRsharing.g7t2hv) * format (URL_TO_INSERT_TERM_5393 https://fairsharing.org/search?recordType=model_and_format)  or imaging data in *DICOM (URL_TO_INSERT_RECORD-ABBREV_5395 https://fairsharing.org/FAIRsharing.b7z8by) * format (URL_TO_INSERT_TERM_5394 https://fairsharing.org/search?recordType=model_and_format) .
+For instance, sequencing data can be in distributed in *FASTQ* format while associated metadata be described using *INSDC SRA (URL_TO_INSERT_RECORD-ABBREV_2580 https://fairsharing.org/FAIRsharing.g7t2hv) * format or imaging data in *DICOM (URL_TO_INSERT_RECORD-ABBREV_2579 https://fairsharing.org/FAIRsharing.b7z8by) * format.
-It is therefore possible to rank project (URL_TO_INSERT_TERM_5397 https://fairsharing.org/search?recordType=project) s based on this informat (URL_TO_INSERT_TERM_5398 https://fairsharing.org/search?recordType=model_and_format) ion and more precisely, one may use a resources such as [FAIRsharing](https://fairsharing.org) to do two things:
+It is therefore possible to rank projects based on this information and more precisely, one may use a resources such as [FAIRsharing](https://fairsharing.org) to do two things:

 i.
-Identify the community approved data type format (URL_TO_INSERT_TERM_5399 https://fairsharing.org/search?recordType=model_and_format)  and terminologies (URL_TO_INSERT_TERM_5400 https://fairsharing.org/search?recordType=terminology_artefact)  supporting a data type
+Identify the community approved data type format and terminologies supporting a data type

 ii.
-Identify a funder (URL_TO_INSERT_TERM_5402 https://fairsharing.org/search?recordType=funder)  or publisher recommended repository (URL_TO_INSERT_TERM_5401 https://fairsharing.org/search?recordType=repository)  accepting this data type (e.g. EMBL EBI Array Express for Transcriptomics data)
+Identify a funder or publisher recommended repository accepting this data type (e.g. EMBL EBI Array Express for Transcriptomics data)

-**Hence, project (URL_TO_INSERT_TERM_5403 https://fairsharing.org/search?recordType=project) s that have the above two pointers addressed should be prioritized over those that do not.**
+**Hence, projects that have the above two pointers addressed should be prioritized over those that do not.**

-In summation, each project (URL_TO_INSERT_TERM_5404 https://fairsharing.org/search?recordType=project)  gets a score based on the aforementioned factors and this score-based assessment of project (URL_TO_INSERT_TERM_5405 https://fairsharing.org/search?recordType=project) s would in turn lead to development of a scorecard {footcite}`prioritization_template`.
+In summation, each project gets a score based on the aforementioned factors and this score-based assessment of projects would in turn lead to development of a scorecard {footcite}`prioritization_template`.

 ## Prioritisation between different project-based factors